Updated March 21, 2023

-EBS comes with the dynamic and cost-effective pricing that helps users to select the volume of data based on their data load.
-With EBS we pay only what we use.
+EBS comes with dynamic and cost-effective pricing that helps users to select the volume of data based on their data load.
+With EBS, we pay only what we use.

-- For detailed pricing refer the amazon EBS pricing docs below:
+- For detailed pricing, refer to the Amazon EBS pricing docs below:

-The Document above has all the details about the various pricing for
+The Document above has all the details about the various pricing.

-AWS Provides many Functionalities that makes thing easier for us, some of the Technologies are AWS EBS.
+AWS provides many functionalities that make things easier for us, some of the technologies are AWS EBS;